Vector mesons from a holographic QCD model in $f(R)$-dilaton gravity: Vector mesons and Starobinsky-dilaton gravity

 Figure \ref{Plot:Potential} displays the Schrödinger potential of vector mesons in the Starobinsky-dilaton gravity for some values of $\alpha$.
 One observes that, after a certain coordinate $z$, the potential decreases slightly and then suddenly grows as $\alpha$ increases.

-In table \ref{Table:VectorMesonMasses} we present our theoretical predictions for the vector mesons spectrum using $R$-squared gravity for four values of $\alpha$ and we compare with the experimental results.
+In Table \ref{Table:VectorMesonMasses} we present our theoretical predictions for the vector mesons spectrum using $R$-squared gravity for four values of $\alpha$, and we compare with the experimental data as well as with the soft-wall model \cite{Karch:2006pv}.
+We adopt the following states for the vector mesons: $\rho(770)$, $\rho(1450)$ and $\rho(1700)$, following the particle data group (PDG) \cite{Workman:2022ynf}.
+In addition to these states, we also describe the state $\rho(1280)$ as reported by OBELIX Collaboration \cite{OBELIX:1997zla}.
+Although not a standard reference, this excitation plays an important role in the $\bar{p}p \rightarrow 2\pi^{+} 2\pi^{-}$ annihilation process and enables a more direct comparison with our theoretical predictions.
+It is worth mentioning that such resonance has been used in other holographic QCD models, see for instance Refs.~\cite{Gherghetta:2009ac, Bartz:2014oba, Ballon-Bayona:2023zal}.
+All of these states have spin $1$, negative parity, and negative charge conjugation, i.e., $J^{PC}=1^{--}$.
 To describe the radial excitations of vector mesons in Starobinsky-dilaton gravity, we fix our infrared (IR) mass scale as $k = (0.348\, \text{GeV})^{2}$, resulting in the ground state rho meson $m_{\rho^{0}} = 0.776$ GeV for $\alpha = 0$ (i.e., pure Einstein gravity).
 Once the infrared input is determined for $\alpha =0$, we compute the vector meson spectrum for the aforementioned $\alpha$ values to describe the effect of the $\alpha R^2$ term on the three excited states $n = 1, 2, 3$.
 Such a term has a little effect on the first excited state regardless of the considered $\alpha$ values.
-Nevertheless, the most significant impact of the parameter $\alpha$ on the mass ratio occurs for the second and third excited states.
+Nevertheless, the most significant impact of the parameter $\alpha$ on the mass occurs for the second and third excited states.
 Notice that for $\alpha = 10^{-8}$, our results for $m_{\rho^2}$ and $m_{\rho^3}$ are in good agreement with the experimental data.
+Note that the soft-wall model generally provides a better description of the vector meson spectrum than the Einstein-dilaton case ($\alpha = 0$).
+However, once Starobinsky-dilaton corrections are included, the agreement with experimental data improves significantly.
+In particular, for $\alpha = 10^{-8}$, the predicted spectrum becomes comparable and even more better than soft-wall model, in some cases.
+This improvement is especially evident for the higher excited states, notably for $m_{\rho^{3}}$, where the Starobinsky-dilaton result is closer to the experimental value than the corresponding soft-wall prediction.